 To obtain brain connectivity maps of the highest quality, HCP employed cutting-edge MR hardware, including 3T and 7T MR scanners and customized head coils.
 3T MR was completed on a single Siemens Skyra Connectom scanner for 1113 subjects at Washington University, 7T MR was collected on a subset of 184 subjects on a Siemens Magnetom scanner at UMinn, and MEG data was collected on 95 subjects at St. Louis University (see Phase II: Logistics of Data Acquisition).
 Datasets have been released publicly at regular intervals, thereby enabling many explorations and analyses of brain circuitry even as data was collected.

-Information about brain connectivity is being obtained using two powerful and complementary MR imaging modalities: diffusion imaging and resting-state fMRI.
+Brain connectivity is explored using two powerful and complementary MR imaging modalities: diffusion imaging and resting-state fMRI.

-The subjects being studied in Phase II include twins and their non-twin siblings (see Recruitment), thereby enabling exploration of the heritability of various brain circuits.
+HCP subjects include twins and their non-twin siblings (see Recruitment), which enables exploration of the heritability of various brain circuits.
 Genotyping of all subjects will enable genome-wide association studies (GWAS) to evaluate genetic influences on brain circuitry.

-The massive amounts of experimental data of many different types obtained by the HCP will be integrated (see: multi-modal integration) using a variety of analysis and visualization tools.
-Sophisticated network modeling tools will be made freely available, enabling analyses of key characteristics of brain connectivity in individual subjects and in populations distinguished by behavioral or other attributes.
+The massive amounts of experimental data of many different types obtained by the HCP allow for integration (see: multi-modal integration) using a variety of analysis and visualization tools, including network modeling tools.

-The Human Connectome Project is providing a treasure trove of information at an unprecedented level of detail.
-Evaluation of this data must respect the profound anatomical and functional complexity of the human brain (see A Neurobiologically Grounded Connectome).
+The Human Connectome Project is providing a treasure trove of neuroimaging and behavioral data at an unprecedented level of detail.
+This data continues to shed light on the profound anatomical and functional complexity of the healthy human brain (see A Neurobiologically Grounded Connectome).